 Place broth, soybean paste, hot pepper paste (if using) in a pot and bring to a boil.

 Once it comes to a boil, add the chopped potatoes, and simmer for 5 or 6 minutes.

 Next, add the zucchini, garlic and onion, continue to simmer about 5 minutes.

-Now add the mushrooms...
+Now add the mushrooms.

-then the tofu.
+Then add the tofu.

-Lastly, add the green onions and jalapenos.
+Lastly, add the green onions and jalapeños.